Introduction to Parallel Programming

 Dr. Ioannis E. Venetis received his PhD in 2006 from the Computer Engineering and Informatics Department at the University of Patras, Greece.
 Currently he teaches "Parallel Processing" and "Software and Programming for High Performance Systems" at the same Department.
 He has participated in numerous research projects in the area of Parallel Computing.
 His main research interests include parallel programming models, run-time systems for supporting such models, co-processor programming (especially using GPUs and the Intel Xeon Phi) and parallelization of computationally demanding applications.

-Greek Research and Technology Network – Networking Reserach and Education:
+National Infrastructures for Research and Technology – Networking Research and Education